yasserglez/yasserglez.github.io/content/pages/cv/cv.md

       optimizing the user interaction in a configuration process.
     * Developed techniques to improve the performance of search heuristics on multimodal optimization problems.
-    * Wrote scientific software in and MATLAB/Octave, R, and Python (using NumPy, pandas, and SciPy).
+    * Wrote scientific software in MATLAB/Octave, R, and Python (using NumPy, pandas, and SciPy).
     * Acted as teaching assistant for the courses AP/ITEC 1620 Object-Based Programming (four sessions), AP/ITEC 2620